Witness Post: Joe Campanella

 Play with HEART:

-Campy’s father, Joseph Arthur Campanella, grew up in Ohio and he was a great athlete and talented football player in high school.
-He went on to play outstanding football for the Buckeye’s at Ohio State.
-He finished second in the voting for the 1952 Outland Trophy, given annually to the Best Lineman in the country.
-That year the award was given to Maryland’s defensive tackle, Dick Modzelewski.
+Campy’s father, Joseph Arthur Campanella, grew up in Cleveland, Ohio and was a celebrated athlete and a talented football player at Cathedral Latin High School.
+He went on to play outstanding football as a defensive guard for the Buckeye’s at Ohio State.
+In his senior year he finished second in the voting for the 1952 Outland Trophy, given annually to the Best Lineman in the country.
+That year the trophy was given to Maryland’s defensive tackle, Dick Modzelewski.
 Campanella was drafted in the third round of the illustrious NFL class of ‘52.
 He was picked to play defensive line for the Cleveland Browns.
 As a home state player, Campanella received some great recognition.
-In 1954, however, with one child in the house and another on the way, he was traded to the Baltimore Colts.
+In 1954, however, with one child in the house and another on the way, he was traded to the Baltimore Colts—370 miles from his home town.

-Campanella consistently proved to be a reliable mid-game substitute and occasional starter as a defensive lineman and nose-guard for the Colts in an era known for its tough line play.
-Campanella was not All-Pro, but through those six seasons he made hundreds of tackles, he recovered fumbles, and he made three interceptions – a rarity among defensive linemen.
+On the gridiron in Baltimore, Campanella consistently proved to be a reliable mid-game substitute and occasional starter as a defensive lineman and nose-guard for the Colts.
+In an era known for its tough line play, he was competitive with the leagues best.
+Campanella never made All-Pro, but through those six seasons he made hundreds of tackles, he recovered fumbles, and he made three interceptions – a rarity among defensive linemen.
 He was described by his teammates as a quiet leader on his teams.
-When you add in all of those preseason and postseason practices and scrimmages, six seasons can cause a lot of wear and tear on a man’s body.
+When you add in all of those preseason and postseason practices and scrimmages, six seasons can cause a lot of wear and tear on a man’s heart, mind and body.

 In 1956 the Colts held their annual Colts’ Blue-White intra-squad game/scrimmage in front of 40,000 football crazed fans in Baltimore’s Memorial Stadium.
 It was Johnny Unitas’ first Blue-White game and he played quarterback for both sides … Jim Mutscheller (Notre Dame tight end) beat Raymond Berry and all the other ends in a 100-yard dash.
 The barrel throw involving four quarterbacks went to John Unitas … Alan Ameche took a lap around the stadium with Joe Campanella’s 3-year-old boy, Joe, Junior on his back.
 Ameche became the first human being ever invited to run in a “Pimlico Special.”
 He declined.